codersforcauses/workshops/docs/2021-winter/index.md

 ## Project Technology

 ### Foodbank
-Foodbank is mainly with frontend with React + TailwindCSS.
+Foodbank is mainly with frontend with React + TailwindCSS with Firebase and Notion CMS.

 ### WAIS
 WAIS is a full-stack application with Vue and Django.
 It uses Docker containerisation for both development (and production in the future).